Jean Grey: X-Men: The Dark Phoenix Saga (1980)

-X-Men Origins: Jean Grey - 2008
+X-Men Origins: Jean Grey (2008)

 According to Diamond Comic Distributors, X-Men Origins: Jean Grey #1 was the 85th best selling comic book in August 2008.

-Michael Austin of CBR.com asserted, "This 2008 one-shot written by Sean McKeever was a true standout for the character.
+Michael Austin of Comic Book Resources asserted, "This 2008 one-shot written by Sean McKeever was a true standout for the character.
 While the photorealism of the outwork is truly outstanding, it is the story that makes this comic great.
 As Jean's childhood best friend, Annie, is hit by a car, her telepathic abilities manifest for the first time.
 Jean is forced to experience the final thoughts of her dying friend and is traumatized as a result.
 With Professor Xavier's help, she works past her trauma and goes on to become a hero.
 The tragic, lifelike beauty of this story and illustration makes X-Men Origins: Jean Grey a stand-out among her many stories.
 It is a must-read for the character, as it helps inform both how she became such a powerful entity and what monsters she has lurking in the back of her mind."
 Jesse Schedeen of IGN gave X-Men Origins: Jean Grey #1 a grade of 7.5 out of 10, writing, "Mostly, this issue is meant to appeal to fans of Mayhew's art (of which I'm sure there are plenty) and those who really want Jean back in the X-books (no clue on that one).
 Those two groups will be satisfied, so I suppose that means mission accomplished."